-Agriculture (A.A.S. degree)
+Agriculture (A.A.S. degree) • Ag Business

 Animal Science

+Crop Production Sales and Technology43

-• Farm Management
+Farm Management

-• Ranch Management 47
+Precision Agriculture

 Architectural Drafting and Estimating Technology

-(A.A.S. degree)48
+(A.A.S. degree)

-Auto Body Repair and Refinishing Technology

-(Certificate, Diploma, A.A.S. degree)49-50
+Auto Body Repair and Refinishing Technology (Certificate, Diploma, A.A.S. degree)48-49

-Automotive Technology (Certificate, Diploma, A.A.S. degree)51

-Automotive Alignment and Brake Technician (Certificate)52
+Automotive Technology (Certificate, Diploma, A.A.S. degree)50 • Automotive Alignment and Brake Technician (Certificate)

-Automotive Engine Technician (Certificate)

-Automotive Transmission and Driveline Technician (Certificate)54 Automotive and Diesel Master Technician (A.A.S. degree)55

-Building Construction Technology (A.A.S. degree)56
+Building Construction Technology (A.A.S. degree)

-Business Management (Certificate, A.A.S. degree)

-Business Technology Management (third-year option)

-Marketing Management (A.A.S. degree)

-Restaurant Management (third-year option)

-• Business Management - Business Pro Curriculum Options61

-■ Entrepreneurship (Certificate)

-Finance (Certificate)

-Management/Supervision (Certificate)Sales (Certificate)

-,
+Business Management (Certificate, A.A.S. degree) • Business Technology Management (third-year option) • General Business Management (A.A.S. degree) • Festaurant Management (third-year option) • Restaurant Management (third-year option) • S8 • Retail and Sales Management (A.A.S. degree) • Business Management (A.A.S. degree) • Business Management (A.A.S. degree) • Business Management - Business Pro Curriculum Options • Entrepreneurship (Certificate) • Finance (Certificate) • Management/Supervision (Certificate) • Sales (Certificate)

-Caterpillar Dealer Service Technician (A.A.S. degree)62
+Caterpillar Dealer Service Technician (A.A.S. degree)61

-Computer Information Systems (See Information and Communications Technology)78-81

-Construction Management Technology (A.A.S. degree)63
+Construction Management Technology (A.A.S. degree)

-Culinary Arts (Diploma, A.A.S. degree) Chef Training and Management Technology
+Culinary Arts (Diploma, A.A.S. degree) Chef Training and Management Technology (Diploma, A.A.S. degree)

-(Diploma, A.A.S. degree)64

-Restaurant Management (third-year option)60

-Dental Assisting (Certificate, A.A.S. degree)65-66
+Dental Assisting (Certificate, A.A.S. degree)

-Dental Hygiene (A.A.S. degree)67
+Dental Hygiene (A.A.S. degree)

-Dialysis Technician (Certificate) pending approval68

-Diesel Technology (Diploma, A.A.S. degree)

-• Case IH (A.A.S. degree)

-• General Diesel (Diploma, A.A.S. degree)
+Diesel Technology (Diploma, A.A.S. degree) • General Diesel (Diploma, A.A.S. degree) • Case IH (A.A.S. degree) • Komatsu (A.A.S. degree) • Automotive and Diesel Master Technician (third-year option) (A.A.S. degree) • 70

-Komatsu (A.A.S. degree)71

 Electrical Technology (A.A.S. degree)

 Electrical Construction

-Electrical Master Technician (third-year option)
+Industrial Electrical

-Health Information (Certificate, A.A.S. degree)
+Emergency Medical Services (EMS) (Certificate, A.A.S. degree) Emergency Medical Technician (EMT) (Certificate)

-Health Information Technician (A.A.S. degree)
+Health Information (Certificate, A.A.S. degree) Health Information Technician (A.A.S. degree)

-Medical Coding (Certificate)76

-HVAC/R Technology (Certificate, A.A.S. degree)77
+HVAC/R Technology (Certificate, A.A.S. degree)

 Information and Communications Technology

 (Certificate, A.A.S. degree)

-Information Systems Administrator (A.A.S. degree)
+Information Systems Administrator (A.A.S. degree)82

 Information Technology Support (Certificate)

-Mobile Application Developer (Certificate)

-Web Design (Certificate)
+IT Forensics and Security (Certificate)

-Web Developer (A.A.S. degree)81
+Web Developer (A.A.S. degree)

-John Deere Tech (A.A.S. degree)82
+John Deere Tech (A.A.S. degree) 85

-Land Surveying and Civil Engineering Technology
+Land Surveying and Civil Engineering Technology (A.A.S. degree) 86

-(A.A.S. degree)83

-iberal Arts - Transfer Curriculum Plans (A.A. or A.S. degrees)
+Liberal Arts - Transfer Curriculum Plans (A.A. or A.S. degrees .)

-• Agriculture (A.S.)
+Agriculture (A.S.).

-• Biotechnology (A.S.)
+Biotechnology (A.S.)

-• Business Administration (A.A.)
+Business Administration (A.A.)

 Chemistry (A.S.)
-87
+00

+Chiropractic (A.S.)

 Clinical Laboratory Science (A.S.)
+02

 Computer Science (A.S.)

 Criminal Justice - Transfer (A.A.)

-Dental (A.S.)
+Dental (A.S.).

 Early Childhood Education (A.A.)
-93

-, Education (A.A.)
-94
+Edity Childhood Education (A.A.)
+Education (A.A.)

-Emergency Management (A.A.)
+Energency Management (A.A.)

 Engineering (A.S.)
-96

-• General Liberal Arts (A.A., A.S.)
+General Liberal Arts (A.A., A.S.)
+100

-• General Studies (A.S.)
-98
+General Studies (A.S.)

-• Health, Physical Education and Recreation (A.A.)
+Health, Physical Education and Recreation (A.A.)

-• Law (A.A.)
+Law (A.A.)

-• Management Information Systems (A.S.)
+Management Information Systems (A.S.)

+Management mormation Systems (A.S.)
+Mathematics (A.S.).

-• Mathematics (A.S.)
+Mathematics (A.S.)
 Medical (A.S.)

 Music (A.A.)

+Natural Science (A.S.)

 Nursing (A.S.)
-105

 Optometry (A.S.)
+110

 Pharmacy (A.S.)
 Physical Science (A.S.)

 Psychology (A.A.)
+Social Work (A.A.)
+113

-, Social Work (A.A.)
+Social Work (A.A.)

 Wildlife Management (A.S.)

-V lechanical Systems (A.A.S. degree) 113

-Mechanical Systems (A.A.S. degree) 113
+Mechanical Systems (A.A.S. degree) 116

-۷ licroelectronics Technology

-V licroelectronics Technology Certificate, Diploma, A.A.S. degree) 114

-V licroelectronics Technology 114

-V Microelectronics Technology Certificate, Diploma, A.A.S. degree) Ianoscience Technology (Certificate, Diploma, A.A.S. degree) Iursing (A.A.S. degree, A.S.N. degree) 114 115
+Nursing (A.A.S. degree, A.S.N. degree)

+Practical Nursing (A.A.S. - LPN degree)

+Registered Nursing (A.S.N. - RN degree)

+Registered Nursing (A.A.S. - RN degree) 119

+Occupational Therapy Assistant (A.A.S. degree)

+Pharmacy Technician (Certificate, A.A.S. degree)1 21-122

+Plumbing (Certificate)

-V Microelectronics Technology Certificate, Diploma, A.A.S. degree) Ianoscience Technology (Certificate, Diploma, A.A.S. degree) Iursing (A.A.S. degree, A.S.N. degree) Practical Nursing (A.A.S. degree) 114 115
+Powersports Technology (Certificate, Diploma, A.A.S. degree) 124

-V Certificate, Diploma, A.A.S. degree) 114 115 116

-V Microelectronics Technology Certificate, Diploma, A.A.S. degree) Ianoscience Technology (Certificate, Diploma, A.A.S. degree) Iursing (A.A.S. degree, A.S.N. degree) Practical Nursing (A.A.S. degree) 114 115 116
+Precision Machining Technology (Certificate, Diploma, A.A.S. degree) 125

-V Certificate, Diploma, A.A.S. degree) 114 115 116 117

-V Certificate, Diploma, A.A.S. degree) 114 115 116 117

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123
+Robotics, Automation and Mechatronics Technology (A.A.S. degree)

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125
+Technical Studies (Certificate, Diploma, A.A.S. degree)

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126 127

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126 127

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126 127

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126 127 128

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 123 125 126 127 128 129 130

-Certificate, Diploma, A.A.S. degree) 114 115 116 117 118 119 120 122 123 125 126 127 128 129 130 131
+Journeyworker Track (A.A.S. degree) 128

+Welding Technology (Certificate, Diploma, A.A.S. degree)1 29-130